geoserver/geoserver/doc/en/user/source/extensions/wmts-multidimensional/usage.rst

 WMTS Multidimensional usage
 ===========================

-All described operations including is optional parameters and other extensions were implemented, only the the REST interfaces for the domain discovery operations were not implemented.
+All described operations including is optional parameters and other extensions were implemented, only the REST interfaces for the domain discovery operations were not implemented.

 The ``GetFeature`` operation only supports the profile GML 3.1 as feature info format ("application/gml+xml; version=3.1") and the ``GetHistogram`` operation only supports ``text/xml`` as output format.